d0ivanov/authstrategies/README.md

     after_signup

-This is called after the user is saved into the database
+This is called after the user is saved into the database.
 3 parameters are passed to this callback user - the user that just signed up request - the request data